 After arriving in Kiruna I waited for bus 92 which would take me to Nikkaloukta where the trail to the foot of the mountain starts.
 From there it would be a 19km walk to Kebnekaise Fjallstation where I would camp for the evening before starting the climb to Kebnekaise the following day.
 Then returning to camp in the same place before walking the 19km back to Nikkaloukta and the bus back to Kiruna the following day.

-Quite a few of the people who alighted the bus with myself set of along the well marked track past the buildings and before long reached a wooden triangular arch with Kebnekaise wrote overhead.
-Just to the right of it I saw a pair of boots and a walking pole hanging next to the sign.
+Quite a few of the people who had alighted the bus including myself set off along the well marked track past the buildings and before long reached a wooden triangular arch with Kebnekaise wrote overhead.
+Just to the right of it, I saw a pair of boots and a walking pole hanging next to the sign.
 Humm..
-That's different!
+That’s different!
 I waited to see if they belonged to anyone..
-They didn't and knowing I would be in need of a stick to prop up my tarp later on I knew that the walking pole would be perfect.
+They didn’t and knowing I would be in need of a stick to prop up my tarp, later on, I knew that the walking pole would be perfect.
 I can only assume that they had been left by people after their climb who no longer needed them.
 Perfect!

-The route became more rocky and there were many boulders to weave around but the going was still fine.
-By this point I had seen a few signs with a picture of a boat on which had been counting down in Kilometers.
-During my research I had seen that due to the start of the route being quite flat you were able to cut off several Kilometers by catching a boat.
-I had dismissed this idea and hadn't given it any more thought.
+The route became rockier and there were many boulders to weave around but the going was still fine.
+By this point, I had seen a few signs with a picture of a boat on which had been counting down in Kilometers.
+During my research, I had seen that due to the start of the route being quite flat you were able to cut off several Kilometers by catching a boat.
+I had dismissed this idea and hadn’t given it any more thought.
 Having overtaken most of the bus group there were now only a few ahead left to overtake and I used that as a good incentive to push on.
 But just ahead of me I saw them all turning left and taking the trail towards the boats.
-I just stopped and shook my head..
-The trail was well marked it was still light and the sun doesn't set.
-Maybe it's me but I was here to walk.
-There is also the bizarre option of taking a helicopter the 19km right to the Fjallstation which you could hear passing every now and then overhead.
+I just stopped and shook my head.
+The trail was well marked, it was still light and the sun doesn’t set.
+Maybe it’s me but I was here to walk.
+There is also the bizarre option of taking a helicopter the 19km right to the Fjallstation which I could hear passing every now and then overhead.

 After the boat people had veered off I was now leading the way.
 As it was quite late in the day there was nobody to be seen ahead and nobody behind until I would inevitably end up behind the boat people in a few hours time.
 The rain had picked up and the terrain for the next hour was waterlogged with even the wooden boarding failing to cope with the saturated ground.